 [Note: We live a great life right now, too, and don’t feel like we are “sacrificing” to get to our future goals – we know more money won’t make us happier].

 If you budget this way, you don’t have to worry about nickle and diming every single expense.
-If the big budget is okay, then it doesn’t matter what you do with what is left.
+If your financial goals are being achieved, then it doesn’t matter what you do with what is left.
+Spend it lavishly on whatever you’d like!

 5. Set up your Student Loan Repayment Plan (& Other Debt, too)